 - 1. Using a vegetable peeler, remove the zest from the orange.
 Halve and squeeze the orange over a small bowl to release as much juice as possible.

-- 2. Smash the garlic cloves by placing them on a chopping board and pressing down hard with the heel of your hand or the flat side of a kitchen knife.
+- 2. Smash the garlic cloves by placing them on a chopping board and pressing down hard with the heel of your hand, the bottom of a cast-iron skillet, or the flat side of a chef’s knife.
 Place the garlic, olives, bay leaves, thyme, and rosemary in a large bowl and add the olive oil and the orange zest and juice.
 Mix well.

 Hungry for more?
 Chow down on these: